tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 decryption operations on the server.
 This attack is bound by the number of valid TCP connections an attacker can open.

-### Do Not Stick Out {#do-not-stick-out}
+### Do Not Stick Out {#dont-stick-out}

 The only explicit signal indicating possible use of ECH is the ClientHello "encrypted_client_hello" extension.
 Server handshake messages do not contain any signal indicating use or negotiation of ECH.
-Clients MAY GREASE the "encrypted_client_hello" extension, as described in {{grease-extensions}}, which helps ensure the ecosystem handles ECH correctly.
+Clients MAY GREASE the "encrypted_client_hello" extension, as described in {{grease-ech}}, which helps ensure the ecosystem handles ECH correctly.
 Moreover, as more clients enable ECH support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ECH extensions becomes less unusual and part of typical client behavior.
 In other words, if all Web browsers start using ECH, the presence of this value will not signal unusual behavior to passive eavesdroppers.

 ### Maintain Forward Secrecy